Excision-Mail/Excision-Mail/README.md

 * Be well documented
 Every part of the setup should be clear and explained.

-Excision tries to follow OpenBSD philosophy of being well documented and explaining all the choices that have been made.
+Excision Mail tries to follow OpenBSD philosophy of being well documented and explaining all the choices that have been made.
 **If it does not have good documentation, then it is still buggy**

 ## Requirements